All Products

 Prerequisites

-• The following parameters are configured.
-For more information, see Modify the parameters of an ApsaraDB RDS for PostgreSQL instance.
+• The following parameters configured on your RDS instance.
+For details, see Modify the parameters of an ApsaraDB RDS for PostgreSQL instance:

-When you shrink a full table, the available disk space is at least twice the total size of the table and its indexes.
-For example, if the total size of the table and its indexes that you want to shrink is 1 GB, an additional 2 GB of disk space is required.
+• Enough free disk space.
+The extension requires at least twice the combined size of the table and its indexes.
+For example, if a table and its indexes total 1 GB, you need at least 2 GB of additional free space.

 Note

-• The table that you want to clean up must have a unique key.
+• The table must have a unique key.

 • A large amount of I/O resources are consumed during the cleanup process.
 We recommend that you clean up the table during off-peak hours.